flintoftid/edmctc/ReadMe.md

 * Beware the scoping rules in FreeFEM++.
 Certain entities are implemented as "macros" and cannot be declared and defined seperately.
-This mean that sometimes code has to be repeated.
+This mean that sometimes code has to be repeated in differnet blocks.

-* The same `parameters.geo` can be read by the Gmsh, FreeFEM++ and Octave scripts.
+* The same `parameters.geo` is read by the Gmsh, FreeFEM++ and Octave scripts.

 ## Bugs and support